-- be at least 18 years of age by the time of completion. - have a high school diploma, or equivalent, at the time of application. - have an overall GPA of 2.0 or greater on all previous coursework. - complete a program application, which is available from the Allied Health Sciences Division. - submit to a substance abuse screening and criminal background check during the first week of class. - submit to additional Arkansas state requirements as described during the course.
+- have a high school diploma, or equivalent, at the time of application. - have an overall GPA of 2.0 or greater on all previous coursework. - complete a program application, which is available from the Allied Health Sciences Division. - submit to a substance abuse screening and criminal background check during the first week of class. - submit to additional Arkansas state requirements as described during the course.